 Participatory Governance

-For the inclusion of all four constituency groups in participatory governance, Miramar College has established the College Council as the official recommending body.
-The College recognizes that diverse opinions and values are important and that the knowledge and experience of students, classified professionals, faculty and administrators are essential to the successful operation of the College.
-Therefore, participation in governance is encouraged, expected, and supported by the College and serves as an opportunity and responsibility of all employees.
-In addition to the constituency roles in participatory governance committees, statue specifically assigns these rights and responsibilities.
+For the inclusion of all four constituency groups in participatory governance, San Diego Miramar College has established the College Council as the official recommending body.
+The College recognizes that diverse opinions and values are important and that the knowledge and experience of students, classified professionals, faculty, and administrators are essential to the successful operation of the College.
+Therefore, participation in governance is encouraged, expected, and supported by the College and serves as an opportunity for and responsibility of all employees.
+In addition to the constituency roles in participatory governance committees, the statue specifically assigns these rights and responsibilities.

 Faculty

-The Academic Senate is established by Board Policy 0210 as the mechanism through which the faculty voice their formal and effective participation in making recommendations to the administration of the College and to the Governing Board on formation and implementation of District and college policies on academic and professional matters (10+1) and on other district policies and procedures as stipulated in Title 5, §§ 53200 and 53203 as well as those contained in statute or other regulations.
+The Academic Senate is established by Board Policy 0210 as the mechanism through which the faculty voice their formal and effective participation in making recommendations to the administration of the College and to the Governing Board on formation and implementation of District and college policies on Academic and Professional Matters (10+1) and on other district policies and procedures as stipulated in Title 5, §§ 53200 and 53203 as well as those contained in statute or other regulations.

-The Board recognizes the authority of the Academic Senate as representing the position of the faculty regarding academic and professional matters in accordance with applicable state laws and regulations.
-The Board or its designee(s) will consult collegially with the Academic Senate, as duly constituted, with respect to the following academic and professional matters as defined by law.
+The Board recognizes the authority of the Academic Senate as representing the position of the faculty regarding Academic and Professional Matters in accordance with applicable state laws and regulations.
+The Board or its designee(s) will consult collegially with the Academic Senate, as duly constituted, with respect to the following Academic and Professional Matters as defined by law.

 Curriculum, including the establishment of prerequisites and placing courses within disciplines;